gzhou624/spaceman/Readme.md

-Spaceman or hangman
+A command line hangman game.
-A command line spaceman game.
-A general description of how the game is played, can be found here.
+A general description of how the game is played, can be found [here](https://en.wikipedia.org/wiki/Hangman_(game)).

 The game play requirements are as follows: